krzyczak/qt-instructions/README.md

    >   make install
    > ```

-3. Detailed description on how to cross-compile each of the apps (asteroid-launcher, glacier-home, lipstick-example-home) and how to deploy and run them on the mobile device running the postmarketOS.
+### End result
+In the end I would like to be able to start a fresh ubuntu machine, follow the instructions created and then clone each of the tree mentioned repositories, compile and run them.